CismaruAnaMaria/manual_testing_project/README.md

 The scope of the final project is to use and show all the knowledge I have learned through the course and from self research and to apply them when using a live application.
 * Application under test: [XYZ Bank](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login)

 I have created my own documentation in order to find bugs and static testing issues.
-The application come without any original documentation.
+The application comes without any original documentation.
 * Documentation: [Documentation for XYZ Bank](https://github.com/CismaruAnaMaria/manual_testing_project/blob/main/Documentatie%20pt%20xyz%20bank.docx).
 * API documentation: [Simple Book Api Documentation](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md)